-All of these will be repeatedly and immediately called into question in the subsequent eleven minutes.
+All of these will be repeatedly and immediately called into question in the subsequent 11 minutes.

 02:13 – I am greeted by the sight of someone drizzling what looks like peanut sauce onto a shrimp cocktail, which is like the visual experience of getting the curtain stuck to you in the shower.
 I’ll never really be clean again.

-02:40 – This is the first of roughly and conservatively six hundred appearances of an orange twist, which was apparently used to garnish every dish at Cobb & Co from a bunch of wontons to ice creams.
-I’m not sure if this was a standard of the 80s or a standard of Cobb & Co, but they go to ludicrous extents to use oranges, which makes me think they had a real cheap supplier and in the 80s this was a way to make your dishes look fancy.
+02:40 – This is the first of roughly and conservatively 600 appearances of an orange twist, which was apparently used to garnish every dish at Cobb & Co in 1985, from a bunch of wontons to ice cream.
+They go to ludicrous extents to use oranges, which makes me think they had a real cheap supplier and in the 80s this was a way to make your dishes look fancy.

 03:00 – Mushrooms on toast.
 Voiceover guy uses the phrase “hot entree plate” and I feel violated.